-Check for potholes, weak ground, hidden rocks etc. Check for utilities (electric cables, gas and water pipes etc.).
+Check for potholes, weak ground, hidden rocks and other possible hazards on the ground.
+Check for utilities (such as electric cables, gas and water pipes).
 Mark the positions of underground cables and pipes if you will be breaking the ground.

 Poor visibility can cause accidents and damage.
-Make sure that visibility and lightning of the working area are adequate.
+Make sure that visibility and lighting of the working area are adequate.